ealtili/Blog/Troubleshooting_Kubernetes.md.md

 Let's have a look so the first thing we're gonna do is

-    kubectl get deployments
+    kubectl get deploy

- CTL get deployed so as I said
-we look at the deployment first and we can see here now we're gonna look at statuses and events so the first thing statuses we can see there's 0 radiate of
+We look at the deployment first and we can see here now we're gonna look at statuses and events so the first thing statuses we can see there's 0 radiate of